bikraman/bikraman.github.io/README.md

 # Bad Writer

-A minimal hardcore writing app without backspace functionality in order to make writing more disciplined.
+A minimal hardcore writing app without backspace functionality in order to make writing a more disciplined process.

 Check it out at [Bad Writer](https://beniezsche.github.io).